Thank you for your interest in the European Commission's civil protection and humanitarian aid work.

 We ensure a rapid and coordinated European response to natural and man-made disasters both within the EU or elsewhere in the world.
-By drawing on the in-kind assistance, civil protection capabilities and expertise provided by the Member States through the EU Civil Protection Mechanism, we enable the immediate deployment of specialised teams and equipment to disaster areas.
+By drawing on the in-kind assistance, civil protection capabilities and expertise provided by the Member States through the EU Civil Protection Mechanism, as we enable the immediate deployment of specialised teams and equipment to disaster areas.
 With the European Medical Corps, we have consolidated the ability of Europe to respond to global health emergencies.

 At our headquarters, the Emergency Response Coordination Centre monitors crises around the globe 24/7, ensuring complementary action of the EU and its Member States.
 Together with the national civil protection agencies, we regularly organise joint exercises to strengthen our collective response ability, exchange best practices and collaborate on reducing disaster risk.

 Millions of victims of disasters or conflicts around the globe receive the EU's life-saving humanitarian support each year, as an expression of European solidarity.

-Combined with the Member States' contributions, the EU's humanitarian aid constitutes around one third of global humanitarian aid, making us a leading donor in all the world's hotspots.
+Combined with the Member States' contributions, the EU is a leading humanitarian donor in all the world's hotspots.